frobertpixto/hand-drawn-shapes-dataset/README.md

 Classification
 - Rename variables like X_train

-Later
+Vertices
-- Show model to calculate Vertices
+- Show model to calculate Vertices for Ellipses

+Pipeline
+- Explain

 ---
 by Francois Robert